soxfox42/challenges-nim/README.md

 What?
 What does that error even mean?

 Anyway, time for take 2.
+This time, I'm using [Nim](https://nim-lang.org/).

 ## Running
 Make sure you have Nim 1.6.6 (or higher) installed, then: